Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform/README.md

 ## Step 5: Verify creation of our website and the S3 bucket

-In your local web browser, paste that output website Url  and verify that the website is working properly.
+In your local web browser, paste that output website URL and verify that the website is working properly.

 Note — Make sure to use the “http://” protocol and not https:// to reach the website.